HerpVet ServicesDedicated veterinary service for exotic pets

 There is veterinary cover, normally provided personally by me, 24 hours a day, although certain times are more "protected" than others!
 You can phone my phone number any time, and if I am not immediately available it should - technology willing - give you up to date information on current status (normal or emergencies-only service, whether you can leave a message, and the appropriate alternative number).
 I am normally available all year; however, there may be the occasional day exception, and please see current status above for notes regading any conferences I may be attending which may make me uncontactable.During normal hours, if I am busy, you will get the answerphone.
 Please listen to the message as it may contain more up to date information, but generally please leave your name, contact number, and a brief description of the problem/query, and I will get back to you as soon as possible, normally within 4 (working) hours.
 If your call needs to be dealt with more urgently than this, please use the emergency number.
 If you do leave a message, please also try again if you have not heard back, certainly within 4 (working) hours - it does happen that numbers left on the answerphone are unclear, or there is some other problem with the answerphone.

-I will always try to ensure that the emergency line can be answered, but if you do get problems with reception or no immediate answer (I may be operating, or travelling and temporarily out of range) please allow it to ring for a long time, and try again in a few minutes if there is no immediate response.I will always aim to reply to email, texts and messages on social media as soon as I can, but phone calls are the only method of communication advised for urgent clinical issues.
+I will always try to ensure that the emergency line can be answered, but if you do get problems with reception or no immediate answer (I may be operating, or travelling and temporarily out of range) please allow it to ring for a long time, and try again in a few minutes if there is no immediate response.I will always aim to reply to email, texts and messages on social media as soon as I can (during normal hours), but again note that phone calls are the only method of communication advised for urgent clinical issues.

 Consulting hours and consultations